danbolt/Synergy-Shakedown/README.md

-# ld34
+# Synergy Shakedown

 ## About
-This is Daniel's repository for Ludum Dare #34, a game jam.
+This is a game made for [Ludum Dare 34](http://ludumdare.com/compo/ludum-dare-34/), a 48-hour game jam.

-Daniel will be doing the compo, the 48-hour variant.

-More information on Ludum Dare can be found [here](http://ludumdare.com/).
+## How to Play
+The game is played with the keyboard, and the instructions are onscreen.
+You can control and play the game with a gamepad too, such as an Xbox 360 Controller, or the [Buffalo Classic USB Gamepad](https://www.amazon.ca/Buffalo-Classic-USB-Gamepad-PC/dp/B002B9XB0E) (which I love).

+I've hosted it on my itch.io page [here](https://danbolt.itch.io/synergy-shakedown), or you can clone and run the game yourself.

+## Requirements
+- A modern web browser (such as Safari or Firefox)
+- Some sort of local web server (protip: `sudo npm install -g http-server`)

 ## Running

-This game is written in HTML5/JavaScript with the Phaser 2 library.
-To run it locally, you'll need to point a web server at this game's root folder.
-I'm particularily fond of the `http-server` package [found on npm](https://www.npmjs.com/package/http-server).
+1. Run a web server pointing at the repo's root directory.
+Then, open a web browser and point to that server.

+## I have a question!
+Something broke!
+Feel free to email me.